PixelMister/Pokengine/docs/Utilities/region-variables.md

 ## Persistent Changes

-- Any change made in JCoad will be saved unless you reset it.
+- Any change made in Jcoad will be saved unless you reset it.

 - For temporary or map-specific settings, use mapvar instead.

 - If you want it to persist long-term and across maps, use an ev.

-!!! warning "Coding Logic"
+!!!
+Warning

-    Region Vars only support var and list – you can’t use full jcoad logic inside them.
+    Region Vars only support `var` and `list` – you can’t use full jcoad logic inside them.